intel/auto-round/examples/language-modeling/README.md

 ## 2. Prepare Dataset

-The dataset will be downloaded automatically from the datasets Hub.
+The NeelNanda/pile-10k in huggingface is adopted as the default calibration data and  will be downloaded automatically from the datasets Hub.
+To customize a dataset, please kindly follow our dataset code.
 See more about loading [huggingface dataset](https://huggingface.co/docs/datasets/loading_datasets.html)

 <br />